freddavies/PypeIt/doc/installing.rst

 absorption uses a PCA decomposition of a massive grid of model atmosphere spectra across many different observatories, with reference files that are only a few MB in size.
-Earlier PypeIt versions used pre-computed model grids which were much larger (few to several GB) which were observatory-specific; note that the new PCA models are explicitly designed to be observatory-agnostic, and typically only differ in their intrinsic spectral resolution (except for HIRES and NIRSPEC model files).
+Earlier PypeIt versions used pre-computed model grids which were much larger (several GB) which were observatory-specific; note that the new PCA models are explicitly designed to be observatory-agnostic, and typically only differ in their intrinsic spectral resolution (except for Keck/HIRES and Keck/NIRSPEC model files).

 .. note::

-    Instruments that anticipate needing a telluric correction have the filename of a sufficient resolution PCA model already included in the ``telgridfile`` `TelluricPar keyword
+    Instruments that anticipate needing a telluric correction have the filename of a PCA model with sufficient resolution already included in the ``telgridfile`` `TelluricPar keyword
     <https://pypeit.readthedocs.io/en/latest/pypeit_par.html#telluricpar-keywords>`__.
     While the ``pypeit_install_telluric`` script can be used to download the files